How to Check VPN Connectivity for Any IP Leaks

 Test an IP leak with the easy steps below:

 - Disconnect your VPN to search for your original IP address.
-Open google search bar and type “what is my IP address”.
+Open the google search bar and type “what is my IP address”.
 Note down the number that is mentioning at the top of your screen.

 - Open your VPN account, log in and select any server.